Reference for .eqy file format¶

 gold nets are aliases, i.e. are implemented by the same gate net.

-command prevents all further solo
+The nosolo <pattern> command prevents all further solo commands

 from matching the specified nets.